 The transportation infrastructure in Laos is less developed than many of its neighbouring countries.
 While this lends a certain excitement to travelling here, it also means that getting around takes more time and creativity than other destinations in Asia.

 When travelling between cities in Laos, land travel is often preferred to air travel, since many destinations in Laos are not easily reached by plane.
-While slower, this allows you the time to appreciate the scenic beauty of this stunning country - and is part of the excitement of travelling through Laos.
+While slower, this allows you time to appreciate the scenic beauty of this stunning country - which is part of the excitement of travelling through Laos.
 Many of Buffalo Tours' itineraries include travel by riverboat, which is one of the most relaxing and in-depth ways to explore the country.
 In Laos' cities, taxis and tuk-tuks are certainly the easiest way to get around, and negotiating prices with a taxi driver is part of the experience.
 Many travellers often opt to rent motorbikes to get around, but motorbikes anywhere in Southeast Asia are risky.
-Under no circumstances is motorbike travel sanctioned or recommended by Buffalo Tours.
+Motorbike travel isn't recommended by Buffalo Tours.

 When to visit Laos

 Like many of its neighbouring nations, Laos has a tropical monsoon climate with two distinct seasons: a rainy season and a dry season.
 Rainy season usually occurs between May and October, while dry season is most commonly between November and April.

 Most of Laos is hottest in March and April, when temperatures can reach as high as 38C.
 During the "coldest" time, usually around December, temperatures can dip to a brisk 15C.
 Average temperatures throughout Laos are usually between 25C and 30C.
 Mountainous areas or places with higher elevation tend to have lower temperatures.